The 3 Best Stretches for Walking

-Whether for exercise or sport, walking is a sport that requires cardiovascular and muscular endurance.
+Whether for exercise or sport, walking is an activity that requires cardiovascular and muscular endurance.
 Good lower body strength is required, especially when walking hills.
 Balance is essential when Race Walking or walking on uneven terrain.
 Walkers also require good strength in their lower body to ensure balance and endurance.
 Race Walking rules require the walker to adhere to a strict form that is taxing on the hips and legs.

 The major muscles used when walking are: